HomeArticlesBest OfBest Mortgage Calculators US

 Mortgage Payoff Calculator

-The numbers are compelling.
-On a $400,000 30-year loan at 7%, adding just $200 per month in extra principal payments saves over $100,000 in total interest and eliminates more than 6 years of payments.
-A single $5,000 lump-sum payment in year one saves about $17,000 in interest over the remaining term.
-This calculator makes it easy to experiment with different extra payment amounts and find the level that fits your budget while meaningfully accelerating payoff.
+The numbers add up fast.
+On a $400,000 30-year loan at 7%, adding just $200 a month in extra principal saves over $100,000 in total interest and eliminates more than 6 years of payments.
+Even a single $5,000 lump sum in year one saves about $17,000 in interest over the remaining term.
+It's an easy way to test different extra payment amounts and find the level that fits your budget while still meaningfully speeding up payoff.

 Closing Costs Calculator